whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 show all the data stored in the object.
-It is detailed as `60 obs.` (observations) `of 40 variables` and if you hover the mouse pointer over the name, `inf.data`, it indicates that the object is a `data.frame`, which is how R stores tabular data.
+It is detailed as `60 obs.` (observations) `of 40 variables` and if you hover the mouse pointer over the name, `inf.data`, it indicates that the object is a `data.frame`, which is how R stores tabular data by default.

 If you double-click on the object name or click on the spreadsheet icon to the righthand side, the contents of the object are loaded in the